Key Takeaways

 How long does it take to create an acid reflux plan?

-A clinician can create a personalized acid reflux plan in 15-20 minutes during a standard consultation.
-Using digital form templates and practice management software, the time can be reduced to 5-10 minutes, with the system auto-generating a patient-ready PDF automatically.
+A clinician can create a personalized acid reflux care plan in around 15-20 minutes during a standard consultation.
+Digital form templates cut that down further, because the system auto-generates a patient-ready PDF from your answers.

 What should be included in an acid reflux plan?